UAVmatrix/uavcast-pro-docs/docs/hardware.md

 ## Camera

-There are several cameras that works with UAVcast-Pro,
+There are several cameras that works with uavcast,

 - PiCam
 - Logitech C920